portable antennas

 making it much easier for the user to concentrate just on the antenna of their choice.

-Traditional antenna modelling programs
+How traditional antenna modelling programs work

-Programs such as EZNEC, MMANA-GAL and similar NEC-based tools
+Programs such as EZNEC, MMANA-GAL and similar NEC-based tools need to be installed on the user's machine, and

 parameters.